dwiyantop/ds-next-boilerplate/README.md

 - **.dockerignore** – Excludes caches, env files, editor configs for lean images.
 - **compose.yaml** – Launches the app alongside a demo OpenTelemetry Collector (`ops/otel-collector.yaml`).

-## CI pipeline
+## CI & release pipeline

-- `.github/workflows/ci.yml` runs lint, test, type-check, build on pushes/PRs to `main`.
+- `.github/workflows/ci.yml` runs lint, test, type-check, and build on pushes/PRs to `main`.
-- Extend the workflow with deployment jobs (Docker registry push, Vercel CLI, etc.).
+- A manual job (`workflow_dispatch`) triggers semantic-release.
+It:
+  - runs `pnpm release` to bump versions, update `CHANGELOG.md`, tag the repo, and open a GitHub release with generated notes.
+  - deploys to Vercel using `vercel/action@v2`.
+Provide repo secrets `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` with the values from your Vercel project.
+- Release notes use conventional commits; the GitHub release title matches the version and the description mirrors the generated changelog.

 ## Authentication demo